 Many new arrivals from the West have never used a squat toilet, which are common in Taiwan.
-While many public spaces have both squat and Western-style toilets available, many only have squat toilets.
+While some public spaces have both squat and Western-style toilets available, many only have squat toilets.
 Bathroom stalls with a disabled sign are also rare.
 Toilet paper may not be free at public bathrooms but can be purchased from a vending machine.
 Paper isn't flushed but must be placed in the provided bin.

 Traffic in Taiwan

-Taiwan’s traffic makes even experienced expat drivers nervous,.
+Taiwan’s traffic makes even experienced expat drivers nervous.
 Even crossing the street can be hazardous.
 Scooters often ignore road rules and drivers must constantly be aware of them.

 In order to navigate Taiwanese traffic, it's best to proceed slowly and avoid making any sudden moves, whether changing lanes or crossing a busy street, so that scooters have time to react accordingly.